rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ---
 ## Q. How does Java handle memory management (Heap vs. Stack, Garbage Collection)?
-Java handles memory management automatically through a process called garbage collection.
+Java Memory Management (Heap vs. Stack, Garbage Collection)Java handles memory management automatically through a process called garbage collection.
 This frees developers from the burden of manually allocating and deallocating memory, as is required in languages like C and C++.
 The Java Virtual Machine (JVM) manages memory in several areas, most notably the Stack and the Heap.

-#### 1. Stack Memory
+### 1. Stack Memory
 **What it is:** The stack is a memory area used for storing:
 - Local variables
 - Method call information